abhishek-kumar-code/Redfish_Public/Specification.md

 ##### SSE method

 A service may support the "ServerSentEventUri" property within the Event Service resource.
 If a client performs a GET on the URI specified by the "ServerSentEventUri", an SSE connection will be opened for the client.
-See the [Server-Sent Events: EventService section](#sse-eventservice) for details on this method.
+For details about this method, see the [Server-Sent Events: EventService section](#sse-eventservice).

 #### EventType based eventing

-There are three types of events generated in a Redfish Service - life cycle, alert, and metric report.
+There are three types of events generated in a Redfish service - life cycle, alert, and metric report.
 This method of eventing has been deprecated in the Redfish Schema.

 Life cycle events happen when resources are created, modified or destroyed.
 Not every modification of a resource will result in an event - this is similar to when ETags are changed and implementations may not send an event for every resource change.
 For instance, if an event was sent for every Ethernet packet received or every time a sensor changed 1 degree, this could result in more events than fits a scalable interface.
 This event usually indicates the resource that changed as well as, optionally, any properties that changed.